 - 2. Participant Postretirement Contribution Reasonableness-The actuary should compare for reasonableness the stated basis for participant contributions to what has been implemented.
 See section 3.10, Administrative Inconsistencies, for further guidance. - 3.
 Preretirement Active Employee Contributions-A retiree group benefits program may require active employees to make preretirement contributions in order to earn eligibility for retiree group benefits.
-The actuary should consider how this requirement may affect future benefit eligibility and plan sponsor periodic costs or prefunding contributions. - 4.
-Contributions as Defined by Limits on Plan Sponsor Costs-Some retiree group benefits programs place an upper limit on the plan sponsor periodic cost or prefunding contribution by designating a maximum average per capita amount to be paid in a year.
-These limits are commonly known as "caps."
-Other plans limit total plan sponsor periodic cost or prefunding contribution in any current or future period.
-The actuary should consider whether the limits will have a significant impact on the obligation.
+The actuary should consider how this requirement may affect future benefit eligibility and plan sponsor periodic costs or actuarially determined contributions. - 4.
+Participant Contributions as Defined by Limits on Plan Sponsor Payments-Some retiree group benefits programs designate a maximum average per capita amount to be paid by the plan sponsor in a year.
+This limit is commonly known as a "cap."
+These maximums may be based on factors such as service, employment classification, or age at retirement.
+The actuary should consider whether any such limits will have a significant impact on the obligation.
 The actuary should consider how the plan sponsor is expected to implement these limits, when these limits are expected to be reached, their impact on participant contributions, and, thus, future participation, and, if appropriate, incorporate these limits into the modeled retiree group benefits program. - e.
-Payments from Other Sources-The cost of coverage in some retiree group benefits programs is partially or completely funded with payments from third party sources such as retiree medical savings accounts, terminal leave balances, or non-employer funding sources.
+Payments from Other Sources-The cost of coverage in some retiree group benefits programs is partially or completely funded with payments from other sources such as retiree medical savings accounts, terminal leave balances, or non-employer funding sources.
 The actuary should consider payments from other sources when measuring a retiree group benefits program's obligations. - f.
-Health Care Delivery System Attributes-The actuary should consider that various health care delivery system attributes can affect costs differently.
-For example, certain delivery systems may "lock in" costs for an extended period of time because of their provider contracts. - g.
-Benefit Options-The actuary should consider the effect of benefit options, which may require additional participant contributions and may also result in additional plan sponsor periodic costs or prefunding contributions. - h.
-Anticipated Future Changes-For most measurement purposes, the actuary should consider only changes that have been communicated to plan participants, changes that result from the continuation of a historical pattern, or changes that are required by law to be implemented within a specified period.
-However, depending upon the purpose of the measurement, the actuary may take into account future changes that the plan sponsor has requested the actuary to evaluate.
+Health Care Delivery System Attributes-The actuary should consider that various health care delivery system attributes can affect costs differently. - g.
+Benefit Options-The actuary should consider the effect of benefit options. - h.
+Anticipated Future Changes-For most measurement purposes, the actuary should reflect only changes that have been communicated to plan participants, changes that result from the continuation of a historical pattern, or changes that are required by law to be implemented within a specified period.
+However, depending upon the purpose of the measurement, the actuary may reflect future changes that the plan sponsor has requested the actuary to evaluate.
 The actuary should disclose that such an approach has been used (see section 4.1(d)).